MobleVortex/MARBS/README.md

 ./install.sh

-log out, log back in
+log out, log back in if the script does not do it automatically

-If you want the extra dot files then: ## Use at your own risk - I did not update those files
+If the dot files failed to copy, or you've decided you want them after running install.sh then:

 cd marbs